Lucifer13Freeman/AshenOne/README.md

 Frontend: Next.js (React + SSR), Material UI, SCSS, Redux, Saga, Apollo Client, GraphQL, axios

 Instruction and steps:
-You need to create MongoDB claster and create .env file in server folder with MongoDB URI and other constants
+You need to create "static" folder with "image" folder in the "server" folder, MongoDB claster and create .env file in server folder with MongoDB URI and other constants

 Comands for the terminal opened inside project's folder: